vulbyte/longLive/README.md

 ## Compatibility

-The emulator is capable of running most commercial games at full speed, provided you meet the [necessary hardware requirements](https://yuzu-emu.org/help/quickstart/#hardware-requirements).
+The emulator is capable of running most commercial games at full speed, provided you meet the [necessary hardware requirements](https://muzu-emu.org/help/quickstart/#hardware-requirements).

-For a full list of games yuzu supports, please visit our [Compatibility page](https://yuzu-emu.org/game/).
+For a full list of games muzu supports, please visit our [Compatibility page](https://muzu-emu.org/game/).

-Check out our [website](https://yuzu-emu.org/) for the latest news on exciting features, monthly progress reports, and more!
+Check out our [website](https://muzu-emu.org/) for the latest news on exciting features, monthly progress reports, and more!

 ## Development